-People send money overseas for many reasons.
-According to data from the World Bank, migrants living in the U.S. sent an estimated $625 billion to friends and family members in their home countries in 2017 alone.
-You may send money internationally to buy or rent property, pay tuition and school fees, gift money to friends, book a vacation abroad, or buy something from a foreign vendor or merchant.
+People send money overseas for many reasons: to buy or rent property, pay tuition and school fees, gift money to friends, book a vacation abroad, or buy something from a foreign vendor or merchant.
 As an expat myself, whose investment accounts are in the United States, I frequently send money from abroad to my U.S. bank accounts.

 Ways to Send Money Internationally